Accommodations: Simple. Exertion level: 4 (7 is most strenuous)

 You'll learn to conduct a number of ecological field measurements: surveying hard corals and other reef animals and plants, mapping transect sites and taking reef measurements, and testing water chemistry.
 On land, you'll map corals in tidal pools and monitor beach profile data for changes.
 You’ll also help refine methods for repairing and even rebuilding reefs that have been damaged by bleaching, storms, run-off, and systemic threats such as global warming.
 In the evenings, you'll transcribe the day's data, and enjoy films and lectures.

-Longtime Earthwatch scientists Rollino, McGrath, and Smith continually receive high marks for their patience, humor, and teaching prowess.
-In your recreational time, you can scuba dive, go spelunking, see where Columbus first set foot in the New World, nature hike, or just enjoy the beautiful surroundings.
+Longtime Earthwatch scientist John Rollino continually receives high marks for his patience, humor, and teaching prowess.
+In your recreational time, you can scuba dive, go caving, see where Columbus first set foot in the New World, nature hike, or just enjoy the beautiful surroundings.

 You’ll sleep in shared rooms at the comfortable Gerace Research Center (GRC), a former U.S. Navy base.
 The rooms are former officers’ quarters and each has a fan, a sink, an adjoining shared bathroom, and showers.
 The GRC cooks will provide simple, filling meals in their cafeteria.
 Teams will also have a meal or two out at a local restaurant and finish the expedition with a slice of guava duff (cake) - a volunteer favorite!